2454511550Lin/2454511550Lin.github.io/index.md

 <h2> About Me </h2>

 I am a graduate student at the University of Pennsylvania.
+I am supervised by Prof. [Lingjie Liu](https://lingjie0206.github.io/).
 Before that, I received Bachelor of Science in Computer Science and Mathematics from the University of Wisconsin-Madison, where I worked in Machine Learning and Optimization Theory ([MLOPT](https://mlopt.ece.wisc.edu/)) Research Group and advised by Prof. [Ramya Korlakai Vinayak](https://ramyakv.github.io/), Prof. [Matthew L. Malloy](https://www.mattmalloy.org/), and Prof. [Steven J. Schrodi](https://genetics.wisc.edu/staff/schrodi-steven/).

 <h2> Research interests </h2>

-<h4>Safe and Robust ML</h4>
-The need for ML systems that are both intrinsically safe and universally robust is evident.
+<b>Safe and Robust ML</b>: The need for ML systems that are both intrinsically safe and universally robust is evident.
 Safety and robustness entail the model's resilience against adversarial attacks, unanticipated scenarios, and data inconsistencies.
 My research endeavors include methods such as uncertainty estimation, calibration, and Out-of-Distribution detection to enhance the safety and robustness of ML systems.
 Relevant publications are listed below:

 * Threshold-Based Auto-Labeling: <a href="https://arxiv.org/abs/2211.12620">[NeurIPS'23]